sonaljain067/Transcribble/README.md

 # Transcribble

-This is web application that transcribes video into text using Python, Django, SpeechRecognition library
+This is web application that take .mp4 video file and transcribes video into text using Python, Django, SpeechRecognition library

 ## Installation:
 #### 1. Clone the repository